microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/examples/New-MgBetaDeviceRegisteredOwnerByRef.md

 New-MgBetaDeviceRegisteredOwnerByRef -DeviceId $deviceId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaDeviceRegisteredOwnerByRef Cmdlet.
+This example shows how to use the New-MgBetaDeviceRegisteredOwnerByRef Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).